Editor’s note: This article is being updated as more information is made available.

 The mandate was extended for several months, remaining in place until April 15, 2021.

-Local businesses may still maintain their own mask requirements.
+Local businesses may maintain their own mask requirements as well.

 At the time the mandate was put in place, Mayor Larry Waters addressed the polarizing nature of the debate surrounding masks when making the original announcement over the summer.